hypered/curiosity/content/documentation/why.md

 Command-line interfaces (CLIs) seem prehistoric.
 If you're old enough, you may have used them when you were kids, on the first PC of the familly.
-Nowadays, they are used moslty by developers.
+Nowadays, they are used mostly by developers.
 With experiences in the Linux and Open Source world, I'm used to CLIs and value them.
 Smart, maybe because it is a Microsoft shop, is more used to graphical user interfaces (GUIs), be it native desktop applications or web apps.

 Although it's no longer "screens" or "documents" in the sense of a browsable website, CLIs share a lot of the qualities of the theme I was after.
-Maybe obvisouly, the "I" in GUI and CLI is the same: interface.
+Maybe obviously, the "I" in GUI and CLI is the same: it stands for "Interface".
 This is the surface through which you can interact (and observe) a system.

 Similarly to a website that you can browse, [well-done CLIs](https://clig.dev/) have a flag, (usually `-h` or `--help`) that serves as